jdbpt/mod_3_words_to_songs/README.md

 ## Known Errors

-- Some times issues loading the GameSpace, if this occurs Return to Settings button, or go Home then back to Game Setup to continue with play
+- Sometimes issues loading the GameSpace, if this occurs Return to Settings button, or go Home then back to Game Setup to continue with play
-    - However, this error may have related to having a duplicate Footer that has sense been deleted
+    - However, this error may have related to having a duplicate Footer that has since been deleted

 ## Fixed Errors